malonge/astroplate/src/content/projects/astro-resume-integration.md

 ***Option 1: Provide a download link for a PDF***

-This approach means precompiling a PDF and hosting it on my site with a download link.
-But how would I generate the PDF?
-I knew I had to use typesetting for a professional look and for complete programatic control of the formatting.
-But would I use LaTeX (eek!) or HTML?
-Could I organize my source code and resume data to facilitate either option, or some new approach in the future?
-The bigger issue: if I just host a link to a downloadable PDF, none of my resume content gets embedded in the page, making it completely un-SEO-friendly.
+This involves precompiling a PDF and hosting it on my site with a download link.
+But with this approach none of my resume content gets embedded in the page HTML, which is bad for search engine optimization (SEO).
+Further, I want users to see my resume ASAP with as few clicks as possible.

 ***Option 2: A full typeset resume web page***

 I could typeset my resume in HTML and CSS and serve it as a standalone page.
 But this approach breaks the site's navigation flow.
-Visitors would lose the menu and footer, making them feel lost.
+Visitors would lose the menu and footer and all the other bells and whistles of my astro site layout.
 I didn't want the resume page to feel like a completely separate experience from the rest of my site.

 ***Option 3: Just another Astro page***